Jan-Korytar/Bachelor_thesis/README.md

-# Note that this repository is getting restructured and doesn't have to wokr properly
+# Note that this repository is getting restructured and doesn't have to work properly

 # Bachelor Thesis